kkdev211/Sprint-Challenge-Applied-Javascript/README.md

 2. What is an event?

-An event are things that happen to HTML elements- click, scroll, hover
+Events are things that happen to HTML elements- click, scroll, hover.

 3. What is an event listener?